 The benefits and efficiencies of using Geographic Information Systems (GIS) are now widely recognised within government, business, education and charities, and the applications of Geographic Information and GI technologies are steadily growing.
 Using GIS, it is possible to combine data from a broad range of sources and in a variety of formats, such as paper and digital maps, routinely collected administrative data, censuses and population surveys, satellite imagery, aerial photography, GPS tracking and surveys, LiDAR and crowd-sourcing.
-This course is designed to give students (whether newly qualified or already in employment in related fields) understanding and experience of GIS concepts, functionality and applications, data models and data management, GIS programming, spatial data analysis and project management, as well as providing extensive hands-on experience of commercial GIS software.
+This course is designed to give students (whether newly qualified or already in employment in related fields) understanding and experience of GIS concepts, functionality and applications, data models and data management, GIS programming, spatial data analysis and project management, as well as providing extensive hands-on experience of commercial and open-source GIS software.
 Strong industry links help ensure that course content remains relevant to the needs of employers.

 The uses of GIS are very diverse, and include mapping, spatial analysis, planning and decision-making within a wide range of disciplines and sectors – common examples include environmental management and conservation, resource management, emergency service planning and humanitarian assistance, health care provision, land use planning and urban development, the utilities, transport, geo-demographics, mineral extraction and retail analysis.
 Increasing uptake of GIS and associated techniques and technologies means that there is a growing demand for qualified personnel who have the skills to manage spatial data effectively.